More than 26K Nevada Democrats take part in early voting

 More than 26,000 Nevadans cast votes during the first two days of early voting in the state’s presidential caucuses, the state Democratic Party reported Monday.

-According to the party, more than 18,000 people turned out on Saturday, the first day of early voting.
-This is the first year the party has offered that option, in order to increase participation in the caucuses.
+According to the party, more than 18,000 people turned out Saturday, the first day of early voting.
+This is the first year the party has offered that option in order to increase participation in the caucuses.

+The party said Monday that more than half of those voting Saturday were first-time caucusgoers.

 On Sunday, fewer early voting locations were available, and they were open for shorter periods of time, which accounts for the smaller number of second-day voters.

-But overall, voters who spoke to the Review-Journal did not report any major issues and believed the process was well-explained.
+But overall, voters who spoke to the Review-Journal did not report any major issues and thought the process was well-explained.

-“It’s happening exactly how we planned it would,” party Chairman William McCurdy II said outside UAW Local 3555 in Las Vegas, where one voter reported a 1.5-hour wait time.
+“It’s happening exactly how we planned it would,” party Chairman William McCurdy II said outside UAW Local 3555 in Las Vegas, where one voter reported a wait time of an hour and a half.

 The voter, who declined to be named, said the precinct brought in more volunteers to move the line faster, which she said worked.
-Despite the wait, she said it did not feel slow: “We’re all on the same team.”
+Despite the wait, she said it did not feel slow.

 But the line persuaded another voter to choose shorter lines at Culinary 226 Union Hall instead, where the wait hovered around 15 to 20 minutes by mid-afternoon.